-The Core Engine features a Green Threads model that can interact with the C world using [SNI].
-The (green) thread policy is as follows:
+The Core Engine features a Green Threads model.
+The semantic is as follows:

-- preemptive for different priorities,
+- · preemptive for different priorities,

 - · round-robin for same priorities,

 - "priority inheritance protocol" when priority inversion occurs.3

-Threads stacks automatically adapt their sizes according to the thread requirements: once the thread has finished, its associated stack is reclaimed, freeing the corresponding RAM memory.
+Threads stacks automatically adapt their sizes according to the thread requirements: once a thread terminates, its associated stack is reclaimed, freeing the corresponding RAM memory.